Hyundai Accent: North America

 In North America, the Accent was available in GL, GLS and GT trim levels only, with the 1.5-litre engine at first, then the 1.6-litre engine from 2002.
 The GT version was similar to the MVi version marketed in Europe and Oceania, although the body kit was not as overtly hot hatch styled.

 During 2003 in Canada, the liftback was offered as a GS or GSi with a 1.5 L or 1.6 L engine, respectively.
 In 2004 the GS trim was equipped with the 1.6 L engine.

 Russia

-It was sold in Russia until 2011 as the Hyundai Accent side-by-side with the 3rd generation model which was sold as the Hyundai Verna.
+It was sold in Russia until 2011 as the Hyundai Accent side-by-side with the third generation model which was sold as the Hyundai Verna.

 India

-It was launched in India in October 1999 as the "Accent" and was still in production after some minor facelifts; the car was phased out in 2013 for local market.
-It has been restyled twice – in 2004 and 2010 – and is mated with a 1.5-liter four-cylinder petrol engine matched to a five-speed manual gearbox.
+It was launched in India in October 1999 as the "Accent" and was still in production after some minor facelifts;the car was phased out in 2013 for local market.
+It has been restyled twice – in 2004 and 2010 – and is mated with a 1.5-litre four-cylinder petrol engine matched to a five-speed manual gearbox.